Kim Do-hoon: Lion City Sailors

-On 18 May 2021, Kim was appointed to manage Singapore Premier League club Lion City Sailors on a two-and-a-half year contract.
+On 18 May 2021, Kim was appointed to manage Singapore Premier League club Lion City Sailors on a two-and-a-half-year contract.
 During his maiden season, he led the Sailors to win the 2021 Singapore Premier League title.
+He also guided the Sailors to win the 2022 Singapore Community Shield in his second season in charge.

 On 24 July 2022, he headbutted Tampines Rovers assistant coach Mustafic Fahrudin near the end of a game.
 On 11 August 2022, Kim resigned after he received a three-match suspension for his forceful outburst.